Moriah L. Szpara

 Biography

-Moriah Szpara is an Associate Professor in the Department of Biology and the Department of Biochemistry and Molecular Biology and the Huck Institutes for the Life Sciences, at the Pennsylvania State University (PSU).
+Moriah Szpara is a Professor in the Department of Biology and the Department of Biochemistry and Molecular Biology and the Huck Institutes for the Life Sciences, at the Pennsylvania State University (PSU).
 Dr. Szpara is a member of the Center for Infectious Disease Dynamics (CIDD) at Penn State, and organizes the Virology @ PSU network.
 Dr. Szpara's early training began with her B.S. in Biology at PSU, with honors theses in Biology and Anthropology.
 Dr. Szpara was then awarded a Ph.D. in Molecular and Cell Biology from the University of California Berkeley, for her studies on the transcriptional programs underlying neuronal development.
 As a postdoctoral fellow at Princeton University, Dr. Szpara trained with Dr. Lynn Enquist in the area of neurotropic herpes viruses, and initiated her research on viral comparative genomics in the Lewis-Sigler Institute for Integrative Genomics.

 The Szpara lab at Penn State is focused on dissecting viral genetic contributions to virulence, the contributions of viral diversity in clinical and field settings, and the molecular interactions of herpes simplex virus (HSV) with host neurons.
 The szpara lab uses approaches that range from genomics and bioinformatics analyses of viral genetic variation, to humane neuronal cell responses to infection.
 The Szpara lab has also produced open-source software packages to facilitate herpes virus genome assembly and comparison, including VirAmp and VirGA